iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > I do like the app as far as letting you know if you came close to anyone with covid but it can be better by marking areas specific so me and my family can avoid the areas!!<br> :date: __2020-12-14 23:38:53__

-> It would be nice to know how many people are using app in my area.... knowing 600,000 people across pa have app, does not do much for me, in my city....<br> :date: __2020-12-10 10:32:55__

 #### 3-star reviews